mead-ml/mead-baseline/docs/classify.md

 ## Convolution Model

-This code provides PyTorch, TensorFlow, DyNet and Keras implementations.

 *Details*

 This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification", and before that Collobert's "Sentence Level Approach."
 The implementations provided here are basically the Kim static and non-static models.